tuxx42/lightningfood/README.md

 $ python main.py
 ```

-this will generate something like
+running the above, will create a new invoice and generate a corresponding qrcode

 ![example_qr](test.png)